 Day 3: Skageflå and/or Strynefjellet National Tourist Route

 Feeling energetic after a good night's rest?
 Then take the hike to Skageflå, the best known of the fjord farms along the Geirangerfjord (the King and Queen of Norway celebrated their silver wedding anniversary here in 1993).
 A water taxi takes you to the start of the hike at Skagehola.
-From there it takes about half an hour to ascend to the farm, 270 metres higher up, which affords a great vantage point over the Seven Sisters waterfall.
+From there it takes about half an hour to hike to the farm, 270 meters higher up, which offers a great vantage point over the Seven Sisters waterfall.
 You can either go back the way you came, or take the path over the mountain back to Geiranger via Homlungsætra (allow two hours).

 Another, less taxing way to marvel at the scenery is to follow rv.
 63 from Geiranger village and drive up via Flydalsjuvet and then rv.
-15 past Lake Breiddalsvatnet and onto Strynefjellet National Tourist Route (about 78 kilometres return, allow 1.5 hours), one of Norway's national tourist routes.
+15 past Lake Breiddalsvatnet and onto Strynefjellet National Tourist Route (about 78 kilometers return, allow 1.5 hours), one of Norway's national tourist routes.
 If you have time, do drive up to Dalsnibba viewpoint (toll road, 100 NOK per car), well worth the detour.

 Day 4: Hellesylt, Norangsdalen Valley and Øye

 Today you will take the ferry from Geiranger to Hellesylt for another short cruise on the Geirangerfjord, before driving towards Stryn and then down Norangsdalen Valley to the village of Øye, where you will be based for the next couple of days.